 - Orange juice, fresh squeezed

-- Sea salt (or any coarse salt)
+- Sea salt (or kosher salt)

 - Onion powder